 If the mistake is in the original registration

 You’ll need to apply to the register office where the marriage was registered.

 The original information will always be shown in the marriage register.
 After the correction has been authorised, a note will be added to the margin of the register.
 This will explain what the correct information is and when the correction was made.

-If you want further advice on applying to make a correction, contact the register office or the GRO.
+If you want further advice on applying to make a correction, contact the register office or the General Register Office (GRO).